Astros Vs. Angels Prediction, Odds, Pick

 Betting

-The Houston Astros take on the Los Angeles Angels.
+The Hosuton Astros take on the Los Angeles Angels.
 Check out our MLB odds series for our Astros Angels prediction and pick.

-Luis Garcia starts for the Astros, while Shohei Ohtani gets the call for the Angels.
+Jose Urquidy gets the call for the Astros, while Tucker Davidson takes the mound for the Angels.

-Luis Garcia has a 4.14 ERA.
-He has — in recent weeks — been a six-inning, four-run pitcher, give or take an out.
-Garcia will not be a starter in the Astros’ postseason rotation, barring an injury to one of the men in front of him.
-He will provide middle relief.
-The value he has given Houston lies in his ability to eat innings.
-Even if he does give up four runs, being able to pitch six innings is important because it prevents the bullpen from being overworked.
-Garcia has averaged at least 5 1/3 innings per start in each month of the season.
-In August, three of his five starts went six full innings.
-Whereas other back-end rotation starters fail to pitch five full innings in a majority of their starts, Garcia goes deeper into games.
-He isn’t a special pitcher, but getting 16 or 17 outs instead of 13 or 14 on a regular basis adds up to a lot of outs over the course of the season.
+Jose Urquidy has been a solid, competent back-end rotation pitcher for the Astros this season.
+He has a respectable 3.69 ERA, which is perfectly good on a team with quality hitters and a rotation which includes Justin Verlander (the American League Cy Young favorite), Lance McCullers, and Framber Valdez.
+Getting consistent innings from a back-end starter has helped the Astros manage the season without overextending their bullpen, which fits into their larger plans for the postseason.

 Courtesy of FanDuel, here are the Astros-Angels MLB odds.